 Data communications to and from an SWR analyzer I was reverse engineering were captured flawlessly:

-Microsoft Message Analyzer can capture USB traffic as well, if download Device and Log File parser from MS: link
+Microsoft Message Analyzer can capture USB traffic as well, if download Device and Log File

-protected by CommunityJul 6 '14 at 17:09
+protected by Community♦Jul 6 '14 at 17:09

 Thank you for your interest in this question.
 Because it has attracted low-quality or spam answers that had to be removed, posting an answer now requires 10 reputation on this site (the association bonus does not count).